fluxth/dotfiles/README.md

 make clean
 ```

-Make will invoke GNU stow to create symlinks from this `dotfiles` repo to your XDG directories.
+Make will invoke GNU stow to create or remove symlinks from this `dotfiles` repo to your XDG directories.